Masterscooper/electrumx/docs/architecture.rst

 instance per client session.
 Should be the only component concerned with the details of the Electrum wire protocol.

-Not started until the Block Processor has caught up with ravend.
+Not started until the Block Processor has caught up with doged.

 Daemon
 ------

-Encapsulates the RPC wire protocol with ravend for the whole server.
+Encapsulates the RPC wire protocol with doged for the whole server.
-Transparently handles temporary ravend connection errors, and fails over if necessary.
+Transparently handles temporary doged connection errors, and fails over if necessary.

 Notifies the Mempool when the list of mempool transaction hashes is